SafaaNahhas/RestaurantReservationSystem/README.md

     - Confirm customer arrival.
     - Complete reservation to free up the table for reuse.

+## Account Management:

+-   Log in, log out, and change password.

-### Notifications and Emails:
+## Notifications and Emails:

+Users can choose their preferred notification method (email or Telegram notifications) through their account settings.

 1. **Email Notifications**:
-    - Send email notifications to the manager when a reservation is made.
+    - Send notifications to the manager when a reservation is made.
-    - Notify users via email upon reservation confirmation or rejection.
+    - Send notifications to users when reservation confirmation or rejection.
+    - Send notifications to users to rate the reservation when it is completed.
-    - Notify users of emergencies or specific events.
+    - Send notifications to users of emergencies or specific events in restaurant to cancel reservation.
     - Send a daily report to the Admin about the restaurant's status.
     - Send a daily report to each Manager about their respective department's status.